esrille/ibus-hiragana/docs_md/en/settings.md

 #### For イ (i)-adjectives

-In the ‘word’ section, write the kanji, the okurigana up to (if any) the conjugative suffix, and the conjugative suffix symbol: *i*.
+In the word section, write the kanji, the okurigana up to (if any) the conjugative suffix, and the conjugative suffix symbol: *i*.

 Reading section | Word section
 ---|---